 The `void main()` function you see is where the app gets called to start running when launched.
-Currently, if you run this app you’ll be presented with a blank page.
+Currently, if you run this Flutter web app, you’ll be presented with a blank page.
 Time to build your UI.

 2. Data and Assets

-Before you start building the app, you need to add some fonts and static images to your application, such as the background image file to be used as the background.
-You also need to add some data that provides basic functionality and “dynamic” content as you won’t be developing an API server.
+Before you start to build a web app, you need to add some fonts and static images to your application, such as the background image file.
+You also need to add some data that provides basic functionality and “dynamic” content, as you won’t be developing an API server.

 2.1 Adding the Assets